qiankunli/qiankunli.github.io/_posts/Technology/Spring/2019-06-05-springboot_intro.md

 [Spring @Conditional Annotation](https://javapapers.com/spring/spring-conditional-annotation/)

 Spring 4.0 has introduced a new annotation @Conditional.
-It is used to develop an “If-Then-Else” type of conditional checking for bean registration.
+It is used to develop an “If-Then-Else” type of conditional checking for **bean registration**.

 Spring 4.0 @Conditional annotation is at more higher level when compared to @Profile annotation.Difference between @Conditional and @Profile Annotations